dembar/AutoTicoCounter/README.md

 # Project Time Tracker

-A simple desktop application that helps you track time spent on different projects.
+A simple desktop application built with Python that helps you track time spent on different projects.
 Perfect for freelancers, students, or anyone who needs to monitor time spent on various tasks.

 ## What Does It Do?

-- Track how much time you spend on different projects
+- Track how much time you spend on different projects using unique project IDs
 - Show a live timer while you're working
-- Save detailed logs of your work sessions
+- Save detailed logs of your work sessions in text files
 - Create daily and monthly summaries of your time
-- Simple, easy-to-use interface
+- Simple, easy-to-use interface with project management
+- All data stored in human-readable text files

 ## Getting Started